kohei-us/mdds/doc/flat_segment_tree.rst

         cout << "key: " << it->first << "; value: " << it->second << endl;
     }

-Each iterator value contains a pair of two value ``first`` and ``second``, with the first value being the key of the segment that the node initiates, and the second one being the value stored in that segment.
+Each iterator value contains a pair of two values named ``first`` and ``second``, with the first one being the key of the segment that the node initiates, and the second one being the value associated with that segment.
 When executing this code with the tree from the example code above, you'll get the following output:

 .. code-block:: none